How to Create Flowcharts With Microsoft Word The Easy Way

 The colorful flowchart you see above is nothing but a more formatted flowchart.
-Formatting a flowchart should be the final stage after you have inserted, connected, and labelled all the boxes.
+Formatting a flowchart in Word should be the final stage after you have inserted, connected, and labeled all the boxes.
 It is better to do it in bulk rather than putting the flourishes on individual boxes as you go along.
 So, select multiple shapes and format them together.

 You have many options available to design the shapes and the connectors:

 - Shape Styles: A quick way to add color or gradient fills to the shapes.

 - Shape Fills: Use your choice of solid colors or gradients.
 Don’t use too many color schemes.

 - Shape Outlines: Set the visual properties of the bounding lines.
 Also, use it to make the connector arrows thicker or thinner.

 - Effects: Give the shapes depth with three dimensions, shadows, etc.